 We have provided an Excel document with set Parsonage Fund rates and formulas for your budget information.
 There are 3 sections in the Excel file (Supplies, Fees & Membership Sheet; Travel Sheet; Summary).
 Fill out each section, listing all of your expenses for the project.
 Include costs you are covering personally, or through other sources.

 You MUST provide documentation to substantiate the cost of all budget items (e.g. registration brochures, travel mileage, airline billing information, membership applications, etc.).
+This includes all items serving as student contributions.
 Documentation should be submitted electronically along with your other application materials.

 Your application will not be considered if documentation is not provided.